 We did play in the kids activity center a bit and it was a lot of fun for my son.
 At this age I believe they have to stay accompanied by their parent in the kids club which was fine with us.
 They had everything a child would want to play with- blocks, a train set, barbies, action figures, a huge slide and more.
 It was a great, well thought out space.
 The staff also seemed amazing.
 There were 3 families of children to be watched by the staff on the night we were there.
 I am not sure how many employees actually staff the room but each family of kids had their own sitter giving them personal attention – playing and interacting with them.
 One set was playing a board game, another was making a craft (I believe it was a jewelry box), the final was playing action figures with 2 young boys.
 Every time a new set of children would arrive another sitter would appear.
 I assume there is a limit to this.
 That is just what we saw in the hour and a half we were there.

 We finished off our stay with brunch at the buffet restaurant, Ravello.
 It was amazing.
 My mother, who is always a large critic of buffet food, absolutely loved everything.
-I have within the last year been diagnosed with celiac.
+Within the last year, I was diagnosed with celiac disease.
 The chef came out and told me what could be eaten and what he could make for me.
-I had made to order gluten free eggs benedict, pancakes, roasted potatoes, sausage and an amazing omelette.
+I had made to order gluten free eggs benedict, pancakes, roasted potatoes, sausage and an amazing omelet.